Flames Fall to Braves in 3rd Place Game

 - The Flames averaged 70.7 ppg and surrendered 73.0 ppg in the three games this week.

 - This is Liberty's first time losing back-to-back games since dropping two straight on Jan.
 11 (79-74 loss at Louisiana Tech) and Jan.
-16 (72-70 loss vs. UTEP) earlier this year.
+16 (72-70 loss vs. UTEP) earlier this calendar year.

 The Flames will be back in action on Dec.
 6 at Liberty Arena against the Coppin State Eagles (2-7).
 Game time is 2 p.m.